omritriki/omritriki/README.md

 ## Hi there 👋

-🎓 Computer Engineering Graduate | Firmware Engineer @ Intel
+🎓 B.Sc. in Computer Engineering, Bar-Ilan University

 🛠️ Projects: